-Authors: Ray Takeyh, Senior Fellow for Middle Eastern Studies, and Nikolas Gvosdev
+Authors: Ray Takeyh, Hasib J. Sabbagh Senior Fellow for Middle East Studies, and Nikolas Gvosdev

 The Washington Quarterly

 CFR experts investigate the impact of information and communication technologies on security, privacy, and international affairs.

 Micah Zenko covers the U.S. national security debate.

 Kurlantzick offers the sharpest analysis yet of what state capitalism’s emergence means for democratic politics around the world.
 More

 In a cogent analysis of why the United States is losing ground as a world power, Blackwill and Harris explore the statecraft of geoeconomics.
 More

 Takeyh and Simon reframe the legacy of U.S. involvement in the Arab world from 1945 to 1991 and shed new light on the makings of the contemporary Middle East.
 More